rsocket/rsocket/Protocol.md

 * Tokens may be generated by the client.
 * Tokens may be generated outside the client and the server and managed externally to the protocol.
 * Tokens should uniquely identify a connection on the server.
 The server should not assume a generation method of the token and should consider the token opaque.
 This allows a client to be compatible with any ReactiveSocket implementation that supports resuming operation and allows the client full control of Identification Token generation.
-* Tokens must be valid for the lifetime of an individual ReactiveSocket including possible resumption.
+* Tokens MUST be valid for the lifetime of an individual ReactiveSocket including possible resumption.
 * A server should not accept a SETUP with a Token that is currently already being used
 * Tokens should be resilient to replay attacks and thus should only be valid for the lifetime of an individual connection
 * Tokens should not be predictable by an attacking 3rd party